 Stripped of her titles, disgraced, Rho is ready to set her sights on working quietly at the Cancrian refugee camp on House Capricorn.
 Unfortunately, Ochus has other plans for her.
 Ochus gives her insight into the Marad, a terrorist group of unbalanced persons, those constantly shifting between houses, and their plans.
 Now Rho must decide whether to trust the man who destroyed her home and name, of face a threat much larger than Ochus.

 It’s a question Russell subtly asks as she challenges the characters, their ideals, and the society they all live in.
-Rho is so trapped in her culture that she can’t see beyond it.
+Trapped within her culture, Rho is unable to see beyond it.
 Now that doesn’t make her a bad character, in fact, it makes her more relatable, more human.
-She loves with all her heart, but her heart is torn, and it makes her so much more interesting, and it’s what differentiates her and her predicament from the clichéd trope of a love triangle.
+She loves with all her heart, but her heart is torn.
+Her capacity to love is what differentiates her and her predicament from the clichéd trope of a love triangle.
 It makes her more engaging on behalf of the reader.

-As a thoughtful and more humanistic approach to science fiction, Russell worked out to make the characters very engaging, and together, the premise and evolution of the premise, also works to make the story more engaging.
-The evolution of the society is somewhat questionable thought.
-There needs to be a little more explanation on the evolution of these characters because the shifting, the science and evolution of it doesn’t make a whole lot of sense.
-It’s unique and interesting to read, but compared to everything else that comes off as more believable, it definitely stands out and doesn’t quite fit. (★★★★☆ | A)
+As a thoughtful and more humanistic approach to science fiction, Russell made the characters very engaging.
+Together, the premise and evolution of the premise also works to make the story more engaging.
+The evolution of society is somewhat questionable thought.
+There needs to be a little more explanation of these characters’ evolution because the shifting, science, and evolution does not quite make sense.
+It lacks some cohesion that prevents the reader from understanding it fully.
+Wandering Star is unique and interesting to read, and it definitely stands out, but those small sci-fi elements do not quite fit compared to everything else that comes off as more believable.

 Don’t forget to follow Cyn’s Workshop on Facebook | Instagram | Twitter | Tumblr | Spotify | YouTube | BookBub | Goodreads | LinkedIn to stay tuned for future reviews.